mirjSolution/mirjSolution/README.md

 The skills gained in the hotel and telephone industry came in useful as a web developer.

-I found my spark in building websites and look forward to sharing my skills, experiences, and abilities to create remarkable web pages.
+I found my spark in building websites and look forward to sharing my skills, experiences, and abilities to create remarkable web pages

 ---